rgparker1689/rgparker1689/README.md

 ## What I'm Working On

  1. I am currently working with UA's [EcoCAR](https://avtcseries.org/ecocar-mobility-challenge/) team as a member of the HMI/UX and Machine Learning subteams.
+ 2. I am beginning undergraduate research at UA in human activity and gesture recognition with radar.
- 2. On a personal note, I am working on a number of projects centered around classifying and breaking down supplied .wav files containing drum grooves.
+ 3. On a personal note, I am working on a number of projects centered around classifying and breaking down supplied .wav files containing drum grooves.
 My progress can be found in my groove-ml repo.
 I am currently working with Python (Librosa, Keras, etc.) but have also been learning other languages such as R.

 	 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=rgparker1689&repo=groove-ml)](https://github.com/rgparker1689/groove-ml)